kyverno/kyverno-json/website/docs/policies/asserts.md

                 ($sum): 10
 ```

-Finally, we can always access the current payload, policy and rule being evaluated using the builtin `$payload`, `$policy` and `$rule` bindings.
+Finally, we can always access the current payload, policy and rule being evaluated using the built-in `$payload`, `$policy` and `$rule` bindings.
 No protection is made to prevent you from overriding those bindings though.

 ## Escaping projection